zhaozhuoran/arona-chat-open/docs/demo.md

 ## 🛠 How to Evaluate This Project

-Even without a live demo, Arona Chat can be fully evaluated through the following methods:
+Arona Chat can be evaluated through the following methods:

+### Option 1: Public Preview (Recommended)

+Explore the deployed preview to experience the application's interface, navigation, and workflow.

-### Option 1: Local Deployment (Recommended)
+### Option 2: Local Deployment

-This is the best way to experience the full system functionality:
+This is the best way to experience the full system functionality, including AI inference:

 1. Clone the repository
 2. Install dependencies: